kazurayam/WebDriverFactory4ks/README.md

 WebUI.closeBrowser()
 ```

-## How to use webdriverfactory4ks in your Katalon project

-1. Download the `webdriverfactory4ks-all.jar` from the GitHub project's [Releases](https://github.com/kazurayam/webdriverfactory4ks/releases/tag/0.0) page.
-2. Place the jar into the `Drivers` directory of you Katalon Studio project; just as documented in the doc [External libraries](https://docs.katalon.com/katalon-studio/docs/external-libraries.html)
-3. Write your test case script which calls the  `com.kazurayam.webdriverfactory4ks.ChromeDriverFactory` class.

-## Examples

 The following examples will show you how to utilize this.

 1. [Test Cases/main/example_openChromeDriverWithProfile](Scripts/main/example_openChromeDriverWithProfile/Script1552363369432.groovy) --- opening Chrome specifying a predefined Profile name
 2. [Test Cases/main/example_openChromeDriverWithProfileDirectory](Scripts/main/example_openChromeDriverWithProfileDirectory/Script1552363390928.groovy) --- opening Chrome specifying a name of Profile directory, for example `Default` directory.
 3. [Test Cases/main/example_startGmailWithoutLoginOperation](Scripts/main/example_startGmailWithoutLoginOperation/Script1552363984695.groovy) --- this demonstrates that I can navigate into Gmail without login operation if I open Chrome with the `Default` directory.

+### (2) ChromeProfileUtils

+- take backup of the specified Profile setting to store into a specified location (directory)
+- restore a Profile setting from the specified location

+in both cases, the Profile is identified by its Profile Name like 'Katalon', not by the profile-directory like 'Profile 2'.

+## How to use webdriverfactory4ks.jar in your Katalon project

+1. Download the `webdriverfactory4ks-all.jar` from the GitHub project's [Releases](https://github.com/kazurayam/webdriverfactory4ks/releases/tag/0.0) page.
+2. Place the jar into the `Drivers` directory of you Katalon Studio project; just as documented in the doc [External libraries](https://docs.katalon.com/katalon-studio/docs/external-libraries.html)
+3. Write your test case script which calls the  `com.kazurayam.webdriverfactory4ks.ChromeDriverFactory` class.